-“Catastrophic injuries”, such as traumatic brain injuries, generally occur without any warning.
-Injuries considered catastrophic are, by and large “life-altering” and tremendously impact on the lives and families of the individuals who experience them.
+“Catastrophic injuries”, such as traumatic brain injuries and spinal cord injuries, generally occur without any warning.
+Injuries considered catastrophic are, by and large “life-altering” and impact on the lives and families of the individuals who experience them tremendously.

 Examples of “catastrophic injuries” include: